Draugmeister/Draugmeister.github.io/README.md

 - Occasionally you will want an element of randomness (e.g. the weather, unique character knowledge, etc.).
 - In these situations, roll 1d6.
 A roll of 4 or more generally favors the players.
 - A roll of 3 or under tends to mean bad luck for the PCs or their allies.

-## Principles for Players
-### Agency
-- Attributes and related saves do not define your character.
-They are tools.
-- Don't ask only what your character would do, ask what you would do, too.
-- Be creative with your intuition, items, and connections.

-### Teamwork
-- Seek consensus from the other players before barreling forward.
-- Stay on the same page about goals and limits, respecting each other and accomplishing more as a group than alone.

-### Exploration
-- Asking questions and listening to detail is more useful than any stats, items, or skills you have.
-- Take the Warden's description without suspicion, but don't shy away from seeking more information.
-- There is no single correct way forward.

-### Talking
-- Treat NPCs as if they were real people, and rely on your curiosity to safely gain information and solve problems.
-- You'll find that most people are interesting and will want to talk things through before getting violent.

-### Caution
-- Fighting is a choice and rarely a wise one; consider whether violence is the best way to achieve your goals.
-- Try to stack the odds in your favor and retreat when things seem unfavorable.

-### Planning
-- Think of ways to avoid your obstacles through reconnaissance, subtlety, and fact-finding.
-- Do some research and ask around about your objectives.

-### Ambition
-- Set goals and use your meager means to take steps forward.
-- Expect nothing.
-Earn your reputation.
-- Keep things moving forward and play to see what happens.